porec/kubeinstall/README.md

 5. Make files owned by root and executable

-	**chmod 777 install_common.sh**
-	**chmod 777 configure_master.sh**
+	**chmod 777 * **

 6. Run install_common.sh on Master node and all Worker Nodes.
 This will prepare your system for Kubernetes implementation

 	**./install_common.sh**

 7. Run configure_master.sh ONLY on Master node.
 This will configure Kubernetes Master Node with Control Plane and will deploye Calico CNI for Network Management.
 Please also take a note on command for connectivity from Worker Nodes.
 Visible under red colored statement "Remember to copy tokens for adding Worker Nodes".
+You can also modify subnet allocated to pods by Calico CNI.
+Default subnet is 192.168.50.0/24

 	**./configure_master.sh**